joed7/Creational-design-patterns/builder.md

 Pizza(int size, boolean cheese, boolean pepperoni, boolean bacon) { ... }
 ```

 This kind of design is referred to as Telescoping constructor pattern.
 Managing and using this kind of code is difficult and is not preferrable.
-Alter to this kind of code is Builder pattern like the code below
+Alternative to this kind of code is Builder pattern like the code below

 ```
 public class Pizza {